lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@question`
-Why might it be a good idea to reduce the number of levels in the factor variable.
+Why might it be a good idea to reduce the number of levels in the factor variable?

 `@possible_answers`
+- Increase the sample size in smaller groups.
+- Improve interpretability.

 `@hint`